-Kamehameha I-Pai'ea ruled 1810-1819 Kamehameha is the first ruler of the Kamehameha dynasty.
-At birth he was known as Pai'ea and was a young chief raised in Kohala and trained in the traditional ways of strategy and warfare.
-In 1810, after nearly 20 years of battle for control of the islands from other chiefs, Kaumuali'i cedes Kaua'i to Kamehameha, thus fulfilling a prophecy to defeat all rivals and uniting the islands of Hawai'i under one rule.
+'Īao on the island of Maui in Kohala and trained in the traditional ways of strategy and islands from other chiefs, Kaumuali'i cedes Kaua'i to Kamehameha, thus fulfilling a prophecy to defeat all rivals and uniting the islands of Hawai'i under one rule. warfare.
+In 1810, after nearly 20 years of battle for control of the Kamehameha I cedes Hawai'i Island to Great Britain in exchange for military protection, the agreement is never ratified by British Parliament